 In Chippewa, gi’ziso’muki’ki, goldenrod is a sunny medicinal and edible wild plant.
 In the past, it was falsely blamed for hayfever allergies, which are actually caused by ragweed.
 It’s really a medicine to treat allergies!
 Latin solidare means to join or make whole, and when you come upon the medicinal tags below you’ll see why it’s named such.

 Eight goldenrods are listed in Haliburton Flora.
 They are Canada (solidago canadensis L.), grass-leaved (solidago graminifolia), hairy (solidago hispida), early (solidago juncea), gray (solidago nemoralis), rough-stemmed (solidago rugosa), stout (solidago squarrosa), and bog (solidago uliginosa).
 Some prefer roadsides and edges.
 Bog of course prefers damp spaces.
-Grass leaved goldenrod may be the one you usually see filling meadows around Haliburton.
+Early is easy to ID as it comes out first and I start to wonder where spring went and why summer appears to be ending early.

 Edible Uses of Goldenrod